-6.3 Chart of Accounts Standardisation for Provincial Governments
+6.8 Chart of Accounts Standardisation for Provincial Governments

-During both 2009 and 2010, NEFC in partnership with Finance, Treasury Provincial Budgets Branch (PBB) and DPLGA conducted regional workshops for Provincial Governments which were focussed on budgeting, reporting, service delivery and the Minimum Priority Areas for spending.
+In mid 2011, NEFC in partnership with Finance, Treasury Provincial Budgets Branch (PBB) and DPLGA conducted regional workshops for Provincial Governments which were focussed on budgeting, reporting, service delivery and the Minimum Priority Areas for spending.

-At each workshop, Provincial Governments expressed a real interest in standardisation of program and activity expenditure codes in the PGAS chart of accounts to enable improvements in financial reporting.
+At each workshop, Provincial Governments expressed a keen interest in standardisation of program and activity expenditure codes in the PGAS chart of accounts to enable improvements in financial reporting.